 Your particular situation might look like any combination of the causes listed above.
 It’s important for you to take a serious look at your maintenance operations and identify which gaps exist.

 No maintenance strategy can be overhauled in a day.
-Identify small, quick wins or impactful processes that you can implement right away, and measure the improvements that occur.
-It’s important to establish maintenance KPIs for comparison’s sake so that it’s clear whether or not the changes implemented are having their desired effect.
+Identify small, quick wins or impactful processes that you can implement right away and measure the improvements that occur.
+It’s important to establish maintenance KPIs for comparison’s sake to clarify whether or not implementing the changes had their desired effect.